 Make a payment

-If you need to make a payment yourself, you may use an online payment service or pay by check.
-Be sure to provide the information necessary to identify your payment so that it will be properly credited to your account.
+To make a payment yourself, you may use an online payment service or mail a check.
+Be sure to include your name, your account number (New York Case Identifier) and the county name so your payment can be credited to your account.

 Online payment services